 Competitors may infringe our intellectual property, including our patents or the patents of our licensors.
 As a result, we may be required to file infringement claims to stop third-party infringement or unauthorized use.
 This can be expensive, particularly for a company of our size, and time-consuming.
 If we initiated legal proceedings against a third party to enforce a patent, if and when issued, covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid and/or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
 Grounds for a validity challenge include alleged failures to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement, or failure to claim patent-eligible subject matter.
 Grounds for unenforceability assertions include allegations that someone connected with the prosecution of the patent withheld relevant information from the USPTO, or made a misleading statement, during prosecution.
 Third parties may also raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
 Such mechanisms include re-examination, post-grant review, inter partes review, interference proceedings and equivalent proceedings in foreign jurisdictions, such as opposition proceedings.
 Such proceedings could result in revocation or amendment of our patents in such a way that they no longer cover our product candidates or competitive products.
-The outcome following legal assertions of invalidity and unenforceability is unpredictable.
-With respect to validity, for example, we cannot be certain that there is no invalidating prior art, of which we and the patent examiner were unaware during prosecution.
-If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product
+The outcome following legal assertions of invalidity and unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
+Moreover, even if not found invalid or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
+Moreover, even if not found invalid or unenforceabile, the claims of our patents could be construed narrowly o